Just-in-Time Access for Workloads: Eliminating Standing Privileges

 How to Measure Success

-- Policy Compliance: Ensure that access decisions are consistently aligning with your security requirements.
+• Policy compliance: Ensure that access decisions consistently align with your security requirements.

 Aembit’s Role

-Just-in-time access is the cornerstone of a zero-trust architecture for non-human identities.
-Aembit provides the attestation, policy evaluation, and transparent credential injection needed to make this transformation a reality.
-Instead of building these complex systems from scratch, you can leverage Aembit’s purpose-built platform to deploy JIT access across your entire workload portfolio.
+Just-in-time access is central to a zero-trust architecture for nonhuman identities.
+Aembit provides the attestation, policy evaluation and transparent credential injection that this model requires.
+Instead of building these systems from scratch, you can use Aembit’s purpose-built platform to deploy JIT access across your entire workload portfolio.